elves/elvish.io/src/ref/edit.md

 edit:insert:binding[Alt-l] = { edit:location:start }
 ```

-One particular mode to note is the history mode.
-The fact that you can press
+One tricky case is the history mode.
+You can press
-<span class="key">▲&#xfe0e;</span>
+<span class="key">▲&#xfe0e;</span> to start searching for history, and continue
+pressing it to search further.
+However, when the first press happens, the
+editor is in insert mode, while with subsequent presses, the editor is in
-to start searching and going to an earlier item relies on two binding entries,
+history mode.
+Hence this binding actually relies on two entries,
 `$edit:insert:binding[Up]` and `$edit:history:binding[Up]`.

-So for instance
-if you want to be able to use <span class="key">Ctrl-P</span> for this, you
+So for instance if you want to be able to use
-need to modify two bindings:
+<span class="key">Ctrl-P</span> for this, you need to modify both bindings:

 ```elvish
 edit:insert:binding[Up] = { edit:history:start }